 | Contact info (email and phone number) | Homes requiring a gas safety check: Allow up to a week for a technician visit |

-- Gather your documents: Keep your Social Security Number or driver’s license handy to verify your identity.
+- Gather your documents: Keep your digital verification documents, like a valid driver’s license, passport, or official lease agreement, handy to confirm your identity.

 - Verify your address: Enter your new street address into their web portal to confirm service availability.